minio-sk/crafting-web-applications/choosing-language/README.md

 _**Task:** How did you choose the programming language you use most of the time nowadays?_

+---

-Chances are that you probably picked the language you use now because of a very different reason.
-The most common answer we get is: **Because we learned it at school.** We do not want to argue about whether schools do pick the programming languages right for you, but at least think about if it meets the criteria you would use today.
+Chances are that you probably picked the language you use now because of very different reasons.
+The most common answer we get is: **Because we learned it at school.** We do not want to argue about whether schools do pick the right programming languages for you, but at least think about if it meets the criteria you would use today.